 We’re making a multiple out of each company’s Monthly Active Users (MAUs) because that’s such an important metric for mobile/gaming companies.

-The basic idea still holds up for private companies: you project a company’s Free Cash Flows and its Terminal Value, and then you discount both of them back to their Present Values and add them to estimate the company’s implied value.
+The basic idea still holds up for private companies: you project a company’s Unlevered Free Cash Flow and its Terminal Value, and then you discount both of them back to their Present Values and add them to estimate the company’s implied value.

 However, two problems emerge for private companies: estimating the discount rate and calculating the Terminal Value.